UCC Undergraduate courses

 O6/H7 O6/H7 O6/H7

-Applicants are also required to pass a music entrance exam and will be called for this automatically once the application is made through the CAO.
+Applicants must pass a music entrance exam and will be called for this automatically once the application is made through the CAO.
 The entrance exams are usually held in April of the incoming year.

 Non-EU Applicants